 - How much hands-on care do you need?
-Care can be as simple as some part-time companionship, light chores, laundry and meal prep.
-Others may need someone available 24hrs a day because of mobility issues or other more-serious health conditions.
+Care can be as simple as some a part-time companionship, light chores, laundry, and meal prep.
+Others may need someone available 24 hours a day because of mobility issues or other more serious health conditions.

 - Will you need concierge services?
 Someone to arrange appointments with healthcare providers and transportation to and from their offices — or to social commitments and activities.

-- Is your parent showing signs of Alzheimer or Dementia?
-Unfortunately these conditions are degenerative; caregivers should be educated and trained to meet your parents’ specific needs.
+- Is your parent showing signs of Alzheimer’s or Dementia?
+Unfortunately, these conditions are degenerative; caregivers should be educated and trained to meet your parents’ specific needs.

 About the Home Care Agency